ionic-team/ionic-docs/docs/api/item.md

 ### Text

 The text content type includes form control labels or other visible text.
-This text serves to indicate the intent of the row.
+This text serves to indicate the intent of the item.
 Try to keep the text short and to the point.
-This makes the item easy to read.

 <BestPracticeFigure
   text={<>If you find that you need more than a few sentences, consider moving the item to its own list and adding a <a href={useBaseUrl('api/note')}>Note</a> at the bottom of the list.</>}